caninetools/canine.tools/docs/about/index.md

 Backups are done every hour and stored encrypted offsite.
 You can run a [speedtest](https://speedtest.canine.tools) from you to the server to see your connection to the server.
 It's not 100% accurate, but it exists.

+We also use a rotating proxy service for some of the services we host.
+This is used to bypass IP restrictions or ratelimits.

 ---

 ## Can I trust you?